 Standard health insurance policies do not cover most long-term care.
-And long-term care isn’t cheap: The 2017 Genworth Cost of Care Survey found that the national median cost of a semi-private room at a nursing home is nearly $86,000 per year.
-An assisted living facility costs $45,000, and a home health aide costs almost $50,000.
+And long-term care isn’t cheap: The 2019 Genworth Cost of Care Survey found that the national median cost of a semi-private room at a nursing home is over $90,000 per year.
+An assisted living facility costs $48,612, and a home health aide costs almost $52,620.
 Those aren’t static costs, either: Each is projected to climb between 3 and 4 percent each year.

 If you or a loved one are facing a potentially extended period of need without a bottomless bank account, here are some options to consider.

 This program is designed to help low-income families with both acute and long-term care.
-Medicaid is by far the largest source of long-term care funding: One-fifth of all Medicaid funding went toward long-term care costs in 2016, and 62 percent of nursing home costs are paid for by Medicaid.
+Medicaid is by far the largest source of long-term care funding: 21% of all Medicaid funding went toward long-term care costs in 2019, and in 2017, when the latest data was gathered, 62% of nursing home costs are paid for by Medicaid.

 Though the federal government provides some funding, states run the program, which means eligibility requirements and what’s covered can vary considerably by location.

-To qualify for Medicaid, in general, your monthly income cannot be greater than $2,205 (or $26,460 annually), and the value of your financial assets cannot exceed $2,000.
+To qualify for Medicaid, in general, your monthly income cannot be greater than $2,349 (or $28,188 annually).
+And in most states, the value of your financial assets cannot exceed $2,000 (although the range for 2020 is between $1,600 and $15,750).
 There are certain exceptions though, and some assets (such as a home and vehicle) aren’t included in those asset limits when considering eligibility.
 For many people of modest means, qualifying for Medicaid involves a spend-down strategy in order to meet financial eligibility.

 If you do qualify, Medicaid may cover: